Ale888elA/Pi-Hole-VPN-gateway/README.md

 If you want also to check the correct forwarding of VPN/DDNS **udp** port (51234) from WAN to your RPI you can use <a href="https://www.yougetsignal.com/tools/open-ports/" target="_blank">YouGetSignal</a> web tool.
 In case you're under CGNAT or NAT2 you can check with your ISP the possibility to change from dynamic to static public IP address; this will probably involve some fees.
 If your ISP configured a NAT2 on your line it probably offers the function of port forwarding through a control panel or upon request.
-If you are under CGNAT and your ISP can't give you a static public IP address, if you are under NAT2 and your ISP don't allow port forwarding function and if you can't or don't want to change to a different ISP that offers those options, there's a workaround: you can subscribe for an online Linux VPS service; with a web search you can find many offers on the VPS market; there are some free solution even from tech colossus like Google and Oracle.
+If you are under CGNAT and your ISP can't give you a static public IP address, if you are under NAT2 and your ISP don't allow port forwarding function and if you can't or don't want to change to a different ISP that offers those options, there's a workaround: you can subscribe for an online Linux VPS service; with a web search you can find many offers on the VPS market, and also a lot of scams, so choose your VPS service provider wisely; there are some free solution even from tech colossus like Google and Oracle.
 Paid services for the specs you'll need will cost you € 1,00 per month.
-VPS online server will give you a static IPv6 address; you can install wireguard on VPS, with a different subnet and udp port from one you have installed on RPI, to act as server and install a client on RPI that will automatically connect to the VPS creating a tunneled connection; then you can route all traffic from VPS to RPI.
-In this way you can use your smartphone, tablet or laptop, configured as client of RPI VPN server that you configured in previous chapter, to use the VPS IPv6 static address to connect to the RPI and activate its VPN tunnel, bypassing CGNAT or NAT2 from your ISP.
+VPS online server will give you a static IP address; you can install wireguard on VPS, with a different subnet from one you have installed on RPI, to act as server and install a client on RPI that will automatically connect to the VPS creating an encrypted tunnel connection; then you can route all traffic from VPS to RPI.
+In this way you can use your smartphone, tablet or laptop, configured as client of RPI VPN server that you set up in previous chapter, to use the VPS static public IP address to connect to the RPI and activate their VPN tunnel, bypassing CGNAT or NAT2 from your ISP.

 ### 9. - Add and remove VPN peers (clients)